Norman Cross Prison: Study

-An archaeological dig was carried out on part of the site and was an episode of the Channel 4 series Time Team in 2009.
+An archaeological dig was carried out on part of the site by Channel 4 series Time Team in 2009.
 Part of the wall, an accommodation block, ablution hut and burial ground were uncovered.
+The episode, "Death and Dominoes: The First POW Camp", of series 17 of Time Team was broadcast in October 2010.

+Site ownership and conservation

+In 2025 the site of the Norman Cross prison depot was bought by the Nene Park Trust, a purchase supported with grants from Historic England and the National Lottery Heritage Fund.
+The site is now open to the public.